I met my first love when I was in 7th grade.

 Nothing ever grew.

 Gardening was harder than I expected, but my love didn’t die.

-Fifteen years later, I dug my dream back out again, planting a small garden in my fenced-in back yard while my young son and energetic dog watched.
+Fifteen years later, I dug my dream back out again.
+I planted a small garden in my fenced-in back yard while my young son and energetic dog watched.
 No seeds for me this time.
-Full-grow plants would surely work better.
+Full-grown plants would surely work better.

 The next morning my garden was gone.
-My dog had eaten every single plant, but my love didn’t die.
+My dog had eaten every plant.
+But my love didn’t die.

 A few years later, it was time.
 We’d bought a new house, fenced the dog off from my vision, invited my gardening guru friend Karen to guide me, and installed a true garden overflowing with flora and fauna.